Development

 |---|---|---|

 Open the Shopify CLI URL in your browser.
-You do not need to open the Vite URL directly -- the theme loads assets from it automatically.
+You don't need to open the Vite URL — the theme loads assets from it automatically.

 TIP

-If you have STORE set in your .env file, the Shopify CLI will use it automatically and you can run pnpm dev without the --store flag.
-Any additional flags after -- are passed through to shopify theme dev.
+With STORE set in .env, you can run pnpm dev without the --store flag.
+Any flags after -- pass through to shopify theme dev.

 How the dual-server setup works